darinz/DL/01_Math/16_numerical_methods.md

 Vectorization uses array operations instead of loops for faster computation.
 - **Deep learning connection:** Libraries like NumPy, PyTorch, and TensorFlow are highly vectorized.
+- **Tip:** Always prefer vectorized operations for speed and clarity.

+> **Analogy:**
+> - Vectorization is like using a conveyor belt instead of moving items one by one.

 ### Python Implementation: Vectorization